bayan-97/data-structures-and-algorithms/challanges/javascript/Data-Structures/README.md

 ![](/challanges/assets/insert-before.PNG)

 7. `end(k)`  method takes a number, k, as a parameter.
 Return the node’s value that is k from the end of the linked list.
+7. `lin(lin1,lin2)`  takes two linked lists as arguments.
+Zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the head of the zipped list
 # whitebord (A)

 1- ![](/challanges/assets/Linked-list.PNG)